psantana5/psantana5/README.md

 - 🖥️ Built my first HPC cluster at 18
 - 🌍 Passionate about how computing can accelerate scientific discovery
-- 🔋 I can talk for hours about power efficiency metrics in computing
+- 🔋 I can talk for hours about linux optimization

 ---